isi-vista/adam/docs/adding_a_curriculum.rst

 together with perceptual representations and linguistic descriptions that the learner can use.
-To create specific situations, we're going to use the helper functions `sampled` and `all_possible`.
+To create specific situations, we're going to use the helper functions :code:`sampled` and :code:`all_possible`.
-`sampled` will let us randomly generate sample situations from the template.
+:code:`sampled` will let us randomly generate sample situations from the template.
-Meanwhile, `all_possible` lets us create (as the name suggests) all possible situations that the template describes.
+Meanwhile, :code:`all_possible` lets us create (as the name suggests) all possible situations that the template describes.

 The resulting functions will look something like this:

 .. code-block:: python

    def build_toy_ball_train_curriculum(
        num_samples: Optional[int],
        num_noise_objects: Optional[int],